-More than half the states in the nation either offer legal sports betting in some form or they are in the process of bring it to market.
-You should be able to add Connecticut sportsbooks to that list if current Gov. Ned Lamont gets his way.
+More than half the states in the nation either offer legal sports betting in some form or they are in the process of bringing it to market.
+You should be able to add Connecticut sportsbooks to that list if the current Gov. Ned Lamont gets his way.

 He has already come out in favor of legal sportsbooks publicly as a viable way to fill some gaps in the state’s annual budget.
 He has also proposed the idea of working closely with the governments and providers for New York sportsbooks and New Jersey sportsbooks to promote and grow the sports betting industry in the tri-state area.

 In his recent State of the State address, Gov. Lamont included the following statement:

 “I am working with our neighboring states and look forward to working with our tribal partners on a path forward to modernizing gaming in our state.”

 “Sports betting, internet gaming and legalized marijuana are happening all around us.
 Let’s not surrender these opportunities to out-of-state markets or even worse, underground markets.”